flaviusb/build-radio-stuff/README.md

 # build-radio-stuff

+## How to install

+This assumes you are on reasonably recent distribution of Linux.

+Start by installing needed dependencies using your package manager.
+See the 'Packages that might be needed' section for a list.

+Then clone this repo using `git clone https://github.com/flaviusb/build-radio-stuff.git`.
+Inside the generated `build-radio-stuff` directory, you should run `./build-radio.sh`.

 ## Notes

 You may have to go through several `make` → identify missing dependancies → `make` cycles. log4cpp and scipy are available in package managers.
 Install python3 and build-essentials + git, cmake, recent gcc/binutils etc. *Make sure* gnuradio is not already installed via package manager, as this messes up volk detection in gr-foo.
-Make sure your make.conf flags select the appropriate sse style instructions.
+If you are on Gentoo, make sure your make.conf flags select the appropriate sse style instructions.

 ## Packages that might be needed